gdnordics/GoodKarma/README.md

 Happy Volunteering!

 ### Help and Support
-If you need help or support, please reach out to us at [YOUR_EMAIL_ADDRESS].
+If you need help or support, please reach out to us through the github issues.